ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 You may find additional interesting details and examples in the [Lists in CKEditor 5](https://ckeditor.com/blog/Feature-of-the-month-Lists-in-CKEditor-5/) blog post after reading this guide.

 <info-box info>
-	There are currently two plugins providing lists support for CKEditor 5: the original **lists feature** and the new {@link features/document-lists document lists} feature, based on a different approach.
+	There are currently two plugins providing lists support for CKEditor 5: this regular **lists feature** and the new {@link features/document-lists document lists feature}, based on a different approach.

 	The lists feature is enabled by default in all {@link installation/getting-started/predefined-builds predefined builds}.